Cuypers-Wim/gccR/README.md

 ## EC Background Distributions
 Distinguishing actual biological divergence in co-expression conservation from technical noise involves estimating two distributions.

 1. **Conserved Distribution**: _Calculate how low EC values could be due to technical variation in the scenario of perfect conservation_.
 This distribution considers variation introduced by different conditions and is calculated by splitting the largest gene expression compendium and performing the ICC procedure.
-Optionally, the procedure can be repeated ten times on different data splits, considering experiment grouping.
+Optionally, the procedure can be repeated ten times on different data splits, considering experiment grouping. *Genes with EC values lower than the minimum of this distribution have likely not conserved their co-expression profile across strains/species*
 2. **Diverged Distribution**: _Calculate the maximum EC value attainable when there is no correlation between two gene co-expression profiles_.
-This involves permutating the expression values of only one gene per iteration, resulting in a conservative random distribution.
-Genes with EC values higher than the maximum of this distribution likely have conserved their gene co-expression profile across strains.
+This involves permutating the expression values of only one gene per iteration, resulting in a conservative random distribution. *Genes with EC values higher than the maximum of this distribution likely have conserved their gene co-expression profile across strains*.

 # Installation